Hildebrand Law, P.C. mobile logo

 Abuse of a Power of Attorney in an Arizona Divorce.

 In Arizona, during the years that this case was pending, a husband was given specific legal authority to dispose of the community property in a marriage.
-LDC argued here that since the property in the boxes was acquired during the marriage, it was community property, and that William was free to take and dispose of it.
+LDC argued here that since the property in the boxes was acquired during the marriage, it was community property, and that Husband was free to take and dispose of it.

 If you need information about the unauthorized use of a power of attorney in an Arizona divorce, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
 Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.